diptaraj23/cka-fed-dynamic-sparsity/README.md

 - `seed` controls deterministic partitioning

 The test set remains global and is used only for evaluation.
-A small balanced reference set is reserved from the MNIST training split for CKA computation, and those reference examples are excluded from client training.
+A small balanced reference set is reserved from the active dataset's training split for CKA computation, and those reference examples are excluded from client training.
 Each run saves the exact client/reference indices as a split manifest for reproducibility.